censorship-no/ceno-browser-v2/README.md

 ## 🚀 Features

 🌴 **Browse freely, anytime.**
-CENO is designed with internet shutdown scenarios in mind.
+Ceno is designed with internet shutdown scenarios in mind.
 Websites are shared by a global network of peers, and stored in a distributed cache for availability when traditional networks are blocked or go down.

 🔓 **Unlock the web.**
 Access any website.
 Frequently requested content is cached on the network and cannot be forcibly removed.

 💲 **Reduce Data Costs.**
-By routing user traffic through peer-to-peer networks, CENO Browser incurs less data costs while still providing users with circumvention capability.
+By routing user traffic through peer-to-peer networks, Ceno Browser incurs less data costs while still providing users with circumvention capability.

 🌐 **Grow the Network, Fight Censorship.**
 Fight censorship by becoming a bridge!
-Install and run CENO Browser to instantly join the network and expand the availability of blocked websites to those in censored countries.
+Install and run Ceno Browser to instantly join the network and expand the availability of blocked websites to those in censored countries.

 👐 **Free and open source.**
-CENO Browser is powered by [Ouinet](https://ouinet.work), an open source library enabling third party developers to incorporate the CENO network into their apps for peer-to-peer connectivity.
+Ceno Browser is powered by [Ouinet](https://ouinet.work), an open source library enabling third party developers to incorporate the Ceno network into their apps for peer-to-peer connectivity.

 ## Important Notices:
 Ceno has two modes of operation - **Public** and **Personal**.
 You can easily toggle between them.
 Public mode offers the best connectivity but the least privacy - websites that you visit or share are recorded in a publicly accessible registry (BitTorrent).
 Private mode eliminates this record but may be slower and less efficient at retrieving content.
 See the [FAQ](https://censorship.no/en/support.html) or [User Manual](https://censorship.no/user-manual/en/) for more details on Ceno usage.